open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `RemoveXML` Converter returns an edited version of an XML string with selected elements removed.

 `target` is a Getter that returns a string.
 This string should be in XML format.
-If `target` is not a string, nil, or cannot be parsed as XML, `ParseXML` will return an error.
+If `target` is not a string, nil, or is not valid xml, `RemoveXML` will return an error.

 `xpath` is a string that specifies an [XPath](https://www.w3.org/TR/1999/REC-xpath-19991116/) expression that selects one or more elements to remove from the XML document.